-Warren Zevon, who died a decade ago this September at the far-too-premature age of 56, was a singer, a songwriter and one of the great under-appreciated talents in modern America.
+Warren Zevon, who died on this date in 2003 at the far-too-premature age of 56, was a singer, a songwriter and one of the great under-appreciated talents in modern America.
 But he could also be, as his friends, family and lovers will quickly tell you, a pain in the ass.
 He was at times intimidating, self-destructive, aloof.
 “He had tons of charisma, but when he didn’t want people coming up to him, he had charisma in reverse,” his ex-wife Crystal Zevon remembers.

 Warren Zevon died on September 7, 2003, aged 56, at his home in Los Angeles.
 His body was cremated and his ashes were scattered into the Pacific Ocean near Los Angeles.